I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-A group called the African Association called for the degrading exhibitions to end and for Sarah to be released.
-To her “owners” she was now becoming more trouble than she was worth and she was sold to an animal trainer in France named Reaux.
+The African Association group called for the humiliating exhibitions to end and for Sarah to be released.
+To her “owners,” she was now becoming more trouble than she was worth and she was sold to an animal trainer in France named Reaux.

-In Paris, writes Marisa Meltzer she “developed an addiction to alcohol, and, at some point, became a prostitute.
-She died in Paris of either a respiratory disease or syphilis - the records aren’t clear - at the age of 26.”
+In Paris, writes Marisa Meltzer, she “developed an addiction to alcohol, and, at some point, became a prostitute.
+She died in Paris of either a respiratory disease or syphilis—the records aren’t clear—at age 26.”

 Campaign to Bring Sarah Baartman Home